 With so many chains and DLT (distributed ledger technologies) out there, how do you choose which one to use?
 That’s obviously after assessing that there’s a real implementation use case in your business.
 Each framework has its unique attributes suited for specific applications.
 Let’s explore 5 frameworks.

 For example, IBM Blockchain is powered by Hyperledger.
 IBM is a premier member of The Linux Foundation’s Hyperledger Project, a cross-industry collaborative effort to create a standard blockchain suitable for business.
-It is permissioned, open sourced, openly governed, and allows for regulatory transparency.
+It is permission, open-sourced, openly governed, and allows for regulatory transparency.

 Business Blockchain frameworks hosted with Hyperledger: